jamisonjohnson/jamisonjohnson.github.io/index.md

 With an unwavering work ethic and a passion for tackling challenging projects, I am committed to continuously expanding my knowledge and skills while applying them to support the mission at hand.

-Join me on this journey as I showcase my accomplishments, skills, and dedication to IT excellence.
+Join me on this journey as I showcase my accomplishments, skills, and dedication to continued IT excellence.

 <br>